CourseReps/ECEN452-SP18/Students/joshruff/Lab8/Readme.md

 ## Results and Discussion
 ###Hybrid Coupler
 ![Hybrid-S](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/joshruff/Lab8/Data/Hybrid-S.png)<br>
 The S11 Plot shows the amount of power reflected by the input port.
 The resonance in each S11 demonstrates frequency the device is matched at.
 The milled S11 showed a match at 2.5 GHz, while the simulated version showed a match at closer to 2.8 GHz.
 The S41 parameter has minima at the same locations which demonstrates isolation between ports 1 and 4.
 S21 and S31 approach -3dB at 2.5 GHz for the milled version of the Hybrid and 2.8 for the phase shifted version, showng a decent half power split.
+The design frequency of 2.5 GHz  could be achieved in the simulation by lengthening the quarter-wave interconnects in the coupler to account for the overlap between connecting sections of microstrip.

 ![Phase_Diff](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/joshruff/Lab8/Data/Phase_Diff.png)<br>
+At the target frequency of 2.5 GHz, ports 2 and 3 have a targeted phase shift of 90 degrees.
+This is measured by subtracting the phase of S31 from S21 to and plotted above.
+The simulated design has closer to 85 degrees of phase difference at the target frequency, while the milled design rests at approximately 92 degrees.
+The simulated design's phase shift could be improved in similar fasion to the S11 matching discussed earlier, by lengthening the interconnects of the coupler.
 ###RatRace Coupler
 ![RatRace-S](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/joshruff/Lab8/Data/RatRace-S.png)<br>
+Unlike the hybrid coupler, the Rat-Race design didn't have any issues with overlapping sections of transmisison line, so The simulated and milled designs both demonstrated a match to the desired design frequency of 2.5 GHz.
+The S11 parameter demonstrates this match with it's minima at that frequency.

 ## Conclusion
 Summarize the key points in the design and results.
 Also mention unexpected challenges (if any) in the design and how you overcame them.